kpeterson24/movie-sagas-challenge/README.md

 Description:
 Your Movie List is an app that allows you to view your list of movies in your personal database!
 As a user you're able to update and view exact data you included for your movies.

-This app uses React, react-redux, react-router-dom and other parts of React framework listed in the installs below.
+This app mainly uses Javascript, React, Redux, and Sagas.
+For a list of all of the other dependencies, please refer to the package.json file.

 Installation
 To install this app, first open in your preferred coding environment.